 But for me becoming self-aware aided immensely.
 I started to understand the decisions I had made in my life, and why, with complete honesty.
 It helped to put things into perspective, to learn from them and understand my behaviour.

-It had been suggested to me quite a bit by people close to me and who I confided in not to disclose this sort of information publicly.
-That it would turn people away from my business and not have confidence in me.
+It had been suggested to me often by people close to me, and who I confided in, not to disclose this sort of information publicly.
+They were worried it would turn people away from my business and not have confidence in me.

 I know my story is far from unique.
 Or even extreme.
-I know that this is a very real monster that plagues so many of us to varying degrees and I know that to explain it to someone that does not experience it is difficult, for us and them.
+I know that this is a genuine monster that plagues so many of us to varying degrees and I know that to explain it to someone that does not experience it is difficult, for them and us.

 So how did travel help?